ch007m/home-devices/volumio.md

 volumio plugin install
 ```

-- Next update one of the node package to use the latest `4.0.3`
+- Move to the location where the plugin has been installed and next update one of the node package to use the latest `4.0.3`
 ```bash
 cd /data/plugins/music_service/youtube/
 rm -rf node_modules
 npm install ytdl-core@latest
 ```
-- Check that the packages.json filehas been updated correctly
+- Check that the `packages.json` file has been updated accordingly
 ```bash
 volumio@volumio:/data/plugins/music_service/youtube$ cat package.json
 {